Deeply Dippy: Certifications

+Release history

 Covers

 The song was later covered by the Rockingbirds, on the Terence Higgins Trust, supporting charity EP The Fred EP.

 In popular culture

 The song was featured in an advert for Sun Bingo in September 2015.
 It was also featured in an advert, "Deal of the Decade", for the range of the Fiat Punto and Fiat Stilo, in July 2002.
 The song's background music, was also featured, and used by Heart Yorkshire, for their Yorkshire Song in July 2014, as promotion for the bike race, the Tour de France, with changed lyrics to be based around Yorkshire.

-Colleagues in the Sainsbury's in Heaton performed their own version of the song, in March 2011, as part of raising money for Red Nose Day 2011.